udzura/slides/fukuoka04/index.md

 ## &nbsp;Ruby is like a teenage angst to me

 <!--
+For audiences who's not so good at Japanese; Hola, I'm so happy to meet you here in Fukuoka.

-"こじらせる" means: to develop a kind of obsession or a heavy addiction with something; e.g. hobby, hard job, complex, etc.
+"こじらせる" means: to develop a kind of obsession or a heavy addiction with something; for example, "趣味をこじらせる" means they has some addiction in their hobby.

+I've written this slides in English, but I'll present this talk in Japanese.
+So please feel free if you want to ask details about slide contents or codes at any time later.
 -->

 ----